JackWu/fibFun/README.md

     <li>
         Computing all Fib number up to 15677 takes 22ms on the first time, 7-9ms rest of the time.
         <ul>
-            <li>a.
-I precompute all fib number up to 15677 on application startup and store it in an umodifiable list. </li>
+            <li>I precompute all fib number up to 15677 on application startup and store it in an umodifiable list. </li>
             <li>This approach has no foreseeable concerns on </li>
             <ul>
                 <li>i. concurrent issues: The write operation will only perform once at the application initialization. </li>
                 <li>ii. performance issues: every query the clients request will consume O(1) constant time. </li>
             </ul>
+            <li>This approach seperates reads and writes.
+It's like CQRS pattern (Command Query Responsibility Segregation) </li>
         </ul>
     </li>
-    <li>This approach seperates reads and writes.
-It's like CQRS pattern (Command Query Responsibility Segregation) </li>
     <li>Created a simple security layer using basic authentication.
 (Would have used OAuth2 if time permits)
         <ul>
             <li>admin role: admin/password</li>